-The law authorizes the court to seize a defendant’s assets or property for victim restitution and to pay any applicable fines.
+The law also authorizes the court to seize a defendant’s assets or property to cover victim restitution and to pay any applicable fines.
 Fines under the code section may be as steep as $500,000 or double the value of the money/property taken (whichever is greater).

 Fraud involves the deception or trickery of another person for personal or financial gain.
 There are several forms of fraud under California law.
 Some include: